swapUniba/Deep_CBRS_Amar/README.md

 This cell execution is necessary to move into the project folder.

-**3. Add the necessary embedding in the embeddings folder, in the following path:** ../Deep_CBRS_Amar/embeddings
+**3. Add the necessary embeddings in the embeddings folder, in the following path:** ../Deep_CBRS_Amar/embeddings

 **4. Insert as third cell in the notebook one of these commands:**